 The LHWCA covers maritime occupations like ship mechanics, harbor workers, longshore workers, or shipbreakers.

 The basic requirements of LHWCA entail the following:

-The Louisiana attorneys at the law firm of L. Clayton Burgess will assist you in pursuing a claim to obtain a recovery.
+The Louisiana Personal Injury Attorneys at The Law Offices of L. Clayton Burgess will assist you in pursuing a claim to obtain a recovery.
 Call today at (337) 234-7573 or toll free (877) 234-7573.